RIKEN-RCCS/lens3/v1/doc/user-guide.md

     unusable.
 Mainly, it has failed to run a MinIO instance.
 This pool cannot be used and should be removed.

-Deletions of buckets and secrets are accepted during suspension of a pool, in which it is unable to start a MinIO instance.
-It is to make a user's action take effect immediately.
-In contrast, additions of buckets and secrets are rejected.
+Deletions of buckets and secrets are accepted during the suspension state of a pool.
+However, it delays to make a user's action take effect, since it is unable to start a MinIO instance in the suspension state.
+In contrast, additions of buckets and secrets are rejected immediately.

 ## Troubleshooting (Typical Problems)